Traditional Scottish Breakfast: Morning Rolls and Fillings

-- Secondly, in order to stop them bursting (this is what piercing is designed to achieve,) they should simply be fried in a little oil over a very low heat for fifteen to twenty minutes, rather than a high one for a fraction of that time.
+- Secondly, in order to stop them bursting (this is what piercing is designed to achieve), they should simply be fried in a little oil over a very low heat for fifteen to twenty minutes, rather than a high one for a fraction of that time.

-A Roll and Bacon
+Roll and Bacon

 Bacon in the UK is very different from many other parts of the world, particularly North America.
 This is for the simple reason that the meat is obtained from a different part of the pig.
 In the UK, bacon is from the back or side of the pig and not from the belly.
 This means it looks and tastes very different in other locales.

 Roll and Fried Egg

 The concept of how to fry an egg must be one of the most hotly debated in cooking.
 Fat or oil; tilt pan this way or that; splash fat up over egg or not; sunny side up?—all and more are made to complicate what should be a fairly straightforward procedure.
-A roll and fried egg is a fairly common breakfast choice in Scotland but the state of the egg when served will vary hugely.
+A roll and fried egg is a fairly common breakfast choice in Scotland, but the state of the egg when served will vary hugely.
 Why not give the method below a try?

-- Ensure egg is allowed to reach room temperature and not straight from refrigerator (at least two hours—overnight is fine)
+- Ensure egg is allowed to reach room temperature and not straight from refrigerator (at least two hours—overnight is fine).

-- Break egg carefully in to small bowl or cup and never straight in to pan
+- Break egg carefully into small bowl or cup and never straight into pan.

 - Add a little oil to non-stick frying pan and spread around with a piece of kitchen towel.
 Minimal oil only is required.
-Bring pan up to a medium to high heat
+Bring pan up to a medium to high heat.

 - Gently deposit egg in centre of pan.
 Immediately reduce heat to fairly low.
-Season with a little salt and white pepper
+Season with a little salt and white pepper.

-- Most importantly - keep an eye on it but otherwise leave it alone for a few minutes
+- Most importantly, keep an eye on it but otherwise leave it alone for a few minutes

-When you can see that the egg white is cooked and not before, carefully turn the egg with a spatula and cook for a couple of minutes on the other side.
+- When you can see that the egg white is cooked and not before, carefully turn the egg with a spatula and cook for a couple of minutes on the other side.
 An egg sunny side up on a bread roll is not a great idea, for the simple reason that having a colleague point out the yolk dribbled down your tie, shirt or top is not the best start to any day at the office.

-It is not conventional and by no means traditional but it has to be tried to be believed.
-A splash or two of that well known, "Scottish," condiment, dark soy sauce, is delicious beyond description on a roll and fried egg...
+It is not conventional and by no means traditional, but it has to be tried to be believed.
+A splash or two of that well-known "Scottish" condiment, dark soy sauce, is delicious beyond description on a roll and fried egg.

-A Roll and Black Pudding
+Roll and Black Pudding

 Black pudding (commonly blood pudding, where available in North America) is a hugely popular part of a full Scottish breakfast but is probably one of the less common fillings on a Scottish morning roll.
 It is served in cafes in this way, however, and by some at home.

-It is important to know that although it should be cooked with the rind on, the rind will almost certainly be plastic and must be removed prior to placing the black pudding on the roll. if the rind is removed prior to cooking, it is likely the black pudding slice will start to disintegrate in the pan or even under the grill.
+It is important to know that although it should be cooked with the rind on, the rind will almost certainly be plastic and must be removed prior to placing the black pudding on the roll.
+If the rind is removed prior to cooking, it is likely the black pudding slice will start to disintegrate in the pan or even under the grill.

 Although the Scottish morning rolls and their suggested accompaniments will often be served and eaten precisely as shown on this page, there are two particular condiments which can not go without mention.
 Heinz Tomato Ketchup or HP Sauce have to be offered to anyone eating a Scottish breakfast roll of any type, as sometimes, they provide that finishing little touch to ensure perfection.